AdumaRishithReddy/Port-Mangement-Portal/README.md

 ->welcome1.php : This file is where shipping companies gets directed to when they sign-in and here shipping
 		 comapanies/Ships can request dock allotment by providing their ship id and date of arrival of ship.
-		 Similarly they can request for their dock departure.
+		 Similarly they can request for their dock dparture.

 ->viewships.php: This file is where shipping companies gets directed after clicking viewships in welcome1.php page.
 		 In this page, the details of the ships were shown in a table.